OWLcracker/big-data/README.md

 The approach of the first case is to process the data in a non-aggregated form.
 The idea is to process the data in a way that the data analyst can decide how the data should be aggregated for the visualization through the use of SQL-Statements in Superset.
 The advantage of this approach is that the data analyst can decide how the data should be aggregated.
-Furthermore, no data is lost to aggregation and can be displayed on demand in superset.
+Furthermore, no data is lost to aggregation and can be displayed on demand in superset utilizing the preprocessed data which is kept in memory in spark.
 This enables the data analyst to create visualizations that are tailored to his needs on the fly.
 This is achieved by caching and processing the data in Spark.
 The drawback is that the data needs to be processed every time a visualization is created or loaded.
 This can take a relatively long time depending on the size of the data.